Richard Schweiker: Vice Presidential consideration

 In 1976, Ronald Reagan made a serious challenge against President Gerald Ford in the 1976 Republican Party presidential primaries.
-Immediately before the opening of the 1976 Republican National Convention, Reagan attempted to attract moderate delegates by promising to name Schweiker, who had a moderate voting record in the Senate, as his running mate.
+Before the opening of the 1976 Republican National Convention, Reagan attempted to attract moderate delegates by promising to name Schweiker, who had a moderate voting record in the Senate, as his running mate.
 This was unusual because the tradition was for a nominee to name a running mate only after winning the nomination.
 In response, conservative Republicans, including U.S. Senator Jesse Helms of North Carolina, encouraged a movement to draft Conservative Party U.S. Senator James L. Buckley of New York as the G.O.P. nominee.
 Ford won the nomination on the first ballot by a razor-thin margin and selected Bob Dole for vice president.

 Reagan's naming him as his running mate came as a surprise to Schweiker, as the two did not know each other.
 Schweiker subsequently adopted a much more conservative voting record; his rating from the liberal group Americans for Democratic Action dropped to 15% in 1977.

 In 1980, Schweiker announced he would not seek reelection to the Senate.

 Reagan won the presidential nomination in 1980 but chose George H. W. Bush, not Schweiker, as his running mate, and won the election.